.

 - Separate storage of data sets collected for different purposes

-- Emergency planning (emergency plan for security and data protection breaches with concrete
+- Emergency planning (emergency plan for security and data protection breaches with specific instructions for action)

 - Fire/water and temperature early warning system in the server rooms